Spring Boot Method Security with SAPL

 }

-The concept is the same as with the findById method.
-The parameter subject = "authentication.getPrincipal()" extracts the principal object and uses it as the subject-object in the subscription.
+The idea is the same as for the findById method.
+The parameter subject = "authentication.getPrincipal()" extracts the principal object and uses it as the subject object in the subscription.
 The parameter action = "'list books'" sets the action object to the string list books.
-However, the resource remains unchanged or is guessed due to @PreEnforce.
+Because @PreEnforce runs before the method, there is no return value yet.
+The PEP leaves the resource absent or derives it from the available context.

-To see all accessible books write a policy as follows:
+To return only accessible books, write a policy as follows:

 import time.timeBetween